 Green Sicilian colossals, sometimes called “giant” olives, packed in pure salt brine, are another good option; they’re often available at Italian food stores.

 The most likely reason is moisture.
 Because the bread is baked in a cloche, it needs that last little bit of uncovered baking to crisp it all up.
 And during the hour rest period, ensure that air can circulate around it by putting it on a wire rack with nothing touching it.

 In that hour (some say it’s the longest hour in the world…), the steam inside gets absorbed back into the bread as moisture.
-If you cut into it, the steam escapes and your bread is going to dry out faster than it should.
-Unless you plan on eating the whole loaf, like, immediately (no judgement here, we promise), try and hang on for that interminable hour.
+If you cut into it, the steam escapes, and your bread is going to dry out faster than it should.
+Unless you plan on eating the whole loaf, like, immediately (no judgment here, I promise), try and hang on for that interminable hour.